hyperledger-archives/education-cryptomoji/code/part-two/README.md

 But JSON is easy and accessible, especially in Javascript.
-And it is possible to [create sorted JSON strings](https://stackoverflow.com/a/16168003/4284401), which should solve the determinism issue (at least, well enough for our purposes).
+And it is possible to [create sorted JSON strings](https://stackoverflow.com/a/16168003/4284401), which should solve the determinism issue (at least, well enough for your purposes).
 Of course, JSON itself isn't quite enough, because we need _raw bytes_, not a string.
 For byte encoding, we are going to use Node's [Buffers](https://nodejs.org/api/buffer.html) again.

-So our encoding should look something like this:
+So your encoding should look something like this:

 ```javascript
 Buffer.from(JSON.stringify(dataObj, getSortedKeys(dataObj)))